 - by Caroline

-Many foreigners have questions about travel Tibet alone.
-Is it possible for a foreigner to travel Tibet alone?
+Many foreigners have questions about traveling to Tibet alone.
+Is it possible for a foreigner to travel to Tibet alone?
 Is it necessary to join a group tour?
-What documents needed to apply for China visa and Tibet travel permits?
-Is it safe when traveling in Tibet alone?
+What documents are needed to apply for a China visa and Tibet travel permit?
+Is it safe to visit Tibet alone?
 And so on.
-There are so many questions, and we will show you some useful advice on how to travel Tibet alone.
+There are so many questions, and we have made a full list for your consideration.

 Tibet is one of the most famous tourist destinations in the world.
-With an average altitude of 4000 meters above the sea level, Tibet is crowned with "the Roof of the World" or "the Third Pole".
-Many people have Tibet in their must-go lists because they want to experience the exotic culture, grand mountains, amazing plateau scenery, and mysterious Tibet Buddhism.
-The question most of the travelers ask themselves is - is it safe for someone to travel alone to Tibet?
+With an average altitude of 4000 meters above sea level, Tibet is crowned with "the Roof of the World" or "the Third Pole".
+Many people have Tibet on their must-go lists because they want to experience the exotic culture, grand mountains, amazing plateau scenery, and mysterious Tibet Buddhism.
+The question most travelers ask themselves is - is it safe to travel to Tibet alone?

-We can simply answer the above question, YES, you can travel alone in Tibet.
+We can simply answer the above question, YES, traveling solo around Tibet is perfectly safe.
 Below are details to ascertain that no misfortune will come to you if you take a solo trip to Tibet.

 Since Tibet is a politically sensitive area, all foreign travelers need a Tibet Travel Permit to enter Tibet.
-Right now, foreigner travelers are not allowed to apply for Tibet permits on your own.
-So you can only get your permit from a local Tibet Travel Agency, which can obtain your Tibet permit from the Tibet Tourism Bureau.
+Right now, foreign travelers are not allowed to apply for Tibet permits on their own.
+So in order to get your Tibet Travel Permit, you need to book with a Local Tibet Travel Agency, which can obtain your Tibet permit from the Tibet Tourism Bureau.
 No matter you are alone or not, you have to join a tour organized by a Tibet Travel Agency for arranging all your travel details such as transportation, tour guide, itinerary, etc. and your Travel agency will be responsible for all your travel in Tibet.
 Then it's very important to find a reputable Tibet travel agency in advance especially if you are alone.
 To keep your cost down, a good travel agency would usually suggest a solo traveler joining a group tour unless you have some special requirements.

-In order to travel to Tibet, you have to get a China visa.
-It is easy to get a China visa, you should bring your passport, international flight tickets to Chinese embassy visa section, and they will give you a visa application form, please remember not to mention your trip to Tibet on your visa application form, otherwise, your visa application may get rejected.
+In order to travel to Tibet, you have to get a China visa first.
+It is easy to get a China visa, you should bring your passport, and international flight tickets to the Chinese embassy visa section, and they will give you a visa application form, please remember not to mention your trip to Tibet on your visa application form, otherwise, your visa application may get rejected.

-After you booked a tour with registered Tibet tour operators, they will apply the Tibet permit for you.
-You just need to email them the copy of your passport and China Visa.
+After you booked a tour with registered Tibet tour operators, they will apply for the Tibet permit for you.
+You just need to email them a copy of your passport and China Visa.

 It is easy to get lost at night, therefore, return to your hotel early enough.
-Be careful of the pickpockets, especially in some crowded area.
+Be careful of the pickpockets, especially in some crowded areas.

 However, Not all Tibetan dishes consist of barley and Yak.
 In case you have any dietary restrictions, it will be prudent to tell your tour guide or any other restaurant staff.
 They would make a corresponding arrangement for you.

-Some famous Tibetan Dishes include Tsampa, roasted barley taken with tea, a mixture of noodle and beef stew known as Thugpa and a rare mixture of Yak fat and dough.
-Yak yogurt is also a must try meal for any traveler.
+Some famous Tibetan Dishes include Tsampa, roasted barley taken with tea, a mixture of noodles and beef stew known as Thugpa and a rare mixture of Yak fat and dough.
+Yak yogurt is also a must-try meal for any traveler.

 After spending a day or two in Lhasa, you might start feeling that you are familiar enough with the place and you want to venture out.
 Well, it is very unadvisable for tourists to get out of Lhasa alone.
 Why?

-Foreigners are not allowed to travel out of Lhasa without a guide due to a political reason.
+Foreigners cannot travel out of Lhasa without a guide due to political reasons.

-1. The best seasons to travel in Tibet is from May to June, and September and October.
+1. The best seasons to travel in Tibet are from May to June, and September and October.

-In this period, the climate is good for you to go for trekking or hiking, and get the clear view of the tourist attractions.
+During this period, the climate is good for you to go trekking or hiking, and get a clear view of the tourist attractions.
 However, it’s also the peak season.
-Therefore, the cost is relatively higher than the offseason.
+Therefore, the cost is relatively higher than in the offseason.

-2. 6-15 days travel is enough for traveling to Tibet alone.
+2. 6-15 days of travel is enough for visiting Tibet alone.

 3. Be responsible for your own safety.

-Many foreign travelers worried about their safety while they travel Tibet alone as travelers are usually targeted by pickpockets, to avoid this, please keep your money, phone and anything valuable inside the bag in front of you, instead of your coat pocket.
-Of course, the public security of Tibet is good.
+Many foreign travelers are worried about their safety as travelers are usually targeted by pickpockets, to avoid this, please keep your money, phone and anything valuable inside the bag in front of you, instead of your coat pocket.
+Of course, the public security in Tibet is good.
 Tibet has a low crime rate as the locals have faith, but you also need to pay attention to your safety after dark especially when you are alone.

-The real danger is coming from the external natural environment of the Tibet.
-If your body is in poor physical condition, it’s difficult for you to acclimate the high attitude and the complex temperature.
-As a rule of thumb, especially when traveling alone, a good body state and caution is the key to have a safe travel in Tibet.
+The real danger is coming from the external natural environment of Tibet.
+If your body is in poor physical condition, it’s difficult for you to acclimate to the high altitude and the complex temperature.
+As a rule of thumb, especially when traveling alone, a good body state and caution are the key to having a safe trip in Tibet.
 So don’t worry a lot, traveling alone in Tibet is safe for you.

-4. Take care of your prossessions on your way to Tibet.
+4. Take care of your possessions on your way to Tibet.

 In conclusion, Tibet is one of the safest places to visit on earth.
 If the above precautions are observed, be sure to have a wonderful and unforgettable experience.